ceebecee/ClipScape-App/README.md

 ## 1. Download and install

-1. Download the latest installer for your platform from the releases page.
+1. Download the latest installer for your platform from the releases page -> https://clipscape.app/downloads
     - **Windows** — `clipscape-<version>-setup.exe` (NSIS installer)
     - **macOS** — `clipscape-<version>-<arch>.dmg` (separate x64 and arm64 builds)
-    - **Linux** — `.AppImage`, `.snap`, or `.deb` (Not available yet)
 2. Run the installer and follow the prompts.
-On Windows, a desktop shortcut is created automatically.
 3. Launch Clipscape.

 The first launch creates a local database and config file under your user data directory.
 No account or sign-up is required.
 Everything runs locally except the LLM calls, which go to your chosen model provider through OpenRouter.

+## 2. Add a source folder

+Clipscape doesn't move or copy your videos.
+It reads them and extracts individual frames and voice transcription and stores those in it's own folder.

+1. In the main area, click **Add Folders** and pick a directory containing videos (or **Add Video** to pick individual files).
+2. Clipscape previews the folder, warns about any overlap with folders you've already added, then recursively scans for supported files (`.mp4`, `.avi`, `.mkv`, `.mov`, `.wmv`) and adds them to your library.
+3. Duplicate files (using the same path) are skipped automatically.
+Files with identical content at a different path are picked up later and flagged in the grid as duplicates.

+The area in the middle of the window populates with cards, one per video, as soon as the scan finishes.

-## 2. Add your OpenRouter API key
+## 3. Add your OpenRouter API key

 Clipscape routes all of its LLM features (video analysis, auto-tagging, and the chat assistant) through [OpenRouter](https://openrouter.ai), which lets you pick from many model providers (Anthropic Claude, Google Gemini, OpenAI, and more) with a single key.
 You'll need a key from [openrouter.ai/keys](https://openrouter.ai/keys).